 Specific customers need to be chosen for successful mapping, not ‘all customers.’
 Define a group of customers who share traits or experiences.
 Some examples include first time purchasers, customers from certain sized organizations, or customers who have purchased the same product.
 Define the customer group narrow enough to allow you to target them, and large enough to show a financial impact based on improving their experiences.

 How do you best reach your customers, now that you’ve defined the journey and the customer segment of interest?
 Can you reach customers right after they’ve completed the journey (good)?
 Or follow them as they experience the journey (better)?
-We often employ video cameras and digital voice recorders as we interview customers.
+We record every customer interview and employ video cameras and digital voice recorders when in person.
 Driving change requires employees to truly understand the customers’ journey, and we haven’t found anything better than video to develop customer empathy.
 Digital ethnography software is another good tool for customer journey mapping, especially when you can follow customers through the entire journey – usually best for those journeys lasting 30 days or less.
+Our work at the YMCA of the Greater Twin Cities is a great example of how to use digital ethnography to hear from customers as they experience the journey.

 Who should be included inside your organization to learn about the customer and develop improvement initiatives?
 Cast the net widely, to include important functions involved in delivering the customer experience.
 Include your technology folks, as we have yet to see improvement initiatives that don’t include some help and guidance from this team.